dana-ross/danaross.dev/blog/content/2020-01-16:12:37:00/Roll Up Your Sleeves.md

 ## "What advice do you have for me?"

 It's nerve-wracking to chat with your boss's boss, even if you only report to them for a few hours more.
 But to be asked for your advice?
-That's rough.
+That's awkward.
 My advice covered several things, but the last thing was the biggest: roll up your sleeves and do the work your team does.

 The title *big cheese* means something different in an organization ostensibly helmed by a five foot tall mouse.
 But Lee Cockerell, former Executive Vice President of Walt Disney World Resorts, didn't let his title or ego get in the way of doing the front-line work he asked of his team:

 > Cockerell, who oversaw 40,000 cast members, spent time cleaning tables, cooking french fries, organizing strollers, and renting out wheelchairs.
-> “It’s very enlightening,” he said.
+> "It's very enlightening,” he said.
 “You find out you don’t know anything.
-You think you know everything, but you don’t. **As an executive, you’re trying to make the best decisions.
-If you don’t know what’s going on, you can’t make them.**” [Emphasis Mine - Dana]
+You think you know everything, but you don't.
+As an executive, you’re trying to make the best decisions.
+If you don’t know what’s going on, you can't make them."
 > https://www.fwbusiness.com/news/latest/businessweekly/article_0477c86e-992a-5448-8e55-e608357c031a.html

 ## It builds trust.